The New Groceries Code Adjudicator (GCA) Mark White Answers Our Questions

 Mark White: I do hear from suppliers wanting Amazon to be regulated under the Groceries Supply Code of Practice but that decision is not for the Groceries Code Adjudicator.
 It is a decision for the Competitions and Markets Authority (CMA) which is responsible for designating retailers.

-Each year the CMA reviews publicly-available information to determine whether any existing retailers or new market entrants has or will soon have a UK annual turnover of more than £1 billion in the retail supply of groceries.
+Each year the CMA reviews publicly-available information.
+This is to determine whether any existing retailers or new market entrants has or will soon have a UK annual turnover of more than £1 billion in the retail supply of groceries.
 Those above this threshold are formally designated as “large retailers” under the Code.

 In recent years the CMA has added three retailers to the original list of ten.
 My advice to suppliers who have information showing that Amazon meets the £1 billion threshold in groceries is to take that evidence to the CMA.